WYATTBENSKEN/multimorbidity/README.md

 for each patient.
 The code included in this package is largely developed from publicly-available code which can be found on the [Harvard dataverse](https://dataverse.harvard.edu/dataverse/cfi).
-As the original algorithms included procedure codes, so does this algorithm.
-Currently (2021-07-06), this algorithm cannot be run without procedure codes, however this may be a choice in future releases.
+As the original algorithms included procedure codes, so does this.